KiaHadipour/MNIST/README.md

 This repository contains a Python code that uses the MNIST dataset to train four different classification models to recognize handwritten digits.

-## Requirements

-Visit the 'requirements.txt' file for a full list of project dependencies.

 ## Installation

 1. Clone the repository